Webtrends Tracking Code

 By contrast, the chief executive has responsibility for the day to day management of the company and putting into effect the decisions and policies of the board.

 Equally to be frowned upon, according to the Code, is the previously widespread practice of a chief executive stepping up to become chairman of the same company.
-Higgs took the view that you could not have two popes in one company: a new chief executive was going to have a next to impossible job if his predecessor was still around as chairman, constantly looking over his shoulder and perhaps disagreeing with any departure from past policies.
-Defenders of the practice sang the praises of a chairman who often had years of experience with the company, still had much to offer and who was quite capable of establishing a good working relationship with a new CEO.
-Higgs’s view prevailed, though the Code does concede that in exceptional cases the rule may be broken.
-Any board in breach should consult major shareholders in advance and set out its reasons for the appointment, both at the time and in the next annual report.
-Barclays Bank and, more recently, HSBC, have argued that only the incumbent CEO has the knowledge and experience of a large, multinational group’s operations to fulfil the chairman’s role.
-Consultation and explanation can make a real difference.
-This can be shown by the experience of Greene King – see below.
+Those against the practice argue that a new chief executive is going to have a next to impossible job if his predecessor stays as chairman, constantly looking over his shoulder and perhaps disagreeing with any departure from past policies.
+Those in favour sing the praises of a chairman who may have years of experience with the company, still has much to offer and who is quite capable of establishing a good working relationship with a new CEO.

 Independent non-executive directors

-The Code makes a distinction between non-executives who are independent and non-executives who are not.
-To qualify for the former category, an individual must not only have the necessary independence of character and judgment but also be free of any connections that may lead to conflicts of interest.
+The Code makes a distinction between non-executives who are independent and those who are not.
+To qualify for the former category, an individual must not only have the necessary independence of character and judgement but also be free of any connections that may lead to conflicts of interest.

 The Code makes it clear that someone will not normally be considered independent if: